 The features of the software may not be designed to ideally match the industry needs.
 Ask the provider who their protein customers are.
 Why did those customers choose to use the application in the first place?
 How are they benefiting now that use the system?
 Software providers should be able to point to many successful implementations with protein customers and should willingly direct you to contact those customers to learn first-hand about their experience.

 As the premier provider of TPM solutions to the world’s best protein producers, Blacksmith Applications is happy to boast a customer portfolio of top names in the industry.
-Smithfield Foods, Tyson Foods and Pilgrim’s converted from their legacy trade management systems to FORGE TPM and have significantly reduced unauthorized deductions and value the synergy of the application’s interface to their organizations.
+Smithfield Foods, Tyson Foods and Pilgrim’s converted from their legacy trade management systems to Blacksmith Applications TPM application and have significantly reduced unauthorized deductions and value the synergy of the application’s interface to their organizations.

 With the right software, you’ll see a clear path to improving business process and profitability.